evoraglobal/sieraapi-docs/source/includes/_unit-rates.md

 ]
 ```

-**Summary:** Provides a list of all the unit rates in the API caller's instance in SIERA, and the SIERA default unit rates.
+**Summary:** Provides a list of all the unit rates in SIERA, and the SIERA default unit rates

 ### HTTP Request
 `GET /api/v1/unitrates`